-1 Hexadecimal characters are 0 through 9 and A through F.
+&lt;sup>1 Hexadecimal characters are 0 through 9 and A through F.

-2 Without getting too technical, ASCII characters are basically anything on your keyboard.
+&lt;sup>2 Without getting too technical, ASCII characters are basically anything on your keyboard.

 ELAN has verified the HR2 performance with the ELAN HWRTR100 router/access point.
-ELAN strongly recommends that you use this router when using an HR2 in your installation.
+ELAN strongly recommends that you use this device as the router when using an HR2 in your installation.
 Due to the quantity of wireless access points available on the market today and their complexity ELAN tech support will not be able to provide support for connecting an HR2 to any wireless access point or wireless router other than the HWRTR100.